Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 | 1-hour expedited processing | $1,000 | Add-on to base filing fee |

-| Annual Franchise Tax (LLC) | $300 | Flat fee, due June 1 |
+| Annual Franchise Tax (LLC) | $300 | Flat fee, due June 1 (no annual report) |

-| Late Franchise Tax Penalty | $200 + 1.5%/month | Interest on unpaid balance |
+| Late Franchise Tax Penalty | $200 + 1.5%/month | Interest charged on tax and penalty |

 | Foreign LLC Registration | $200 | One-time |